 Using the Divi Builder

-Once logged in to your admin area notice the left-hand menu.
+Once logged in to your admin area, notice the left-hand menu.
 This menu is your way to almost everything when editing with WordPress.

 Choose Posts or Pages, then choose to edit.